GallagherSecurity/cc-rest-docs/training/README.md

 An actual application would also find the href of the correct division, but for today is it safe to assume that the href of the root division is `.../divisions/2`.

-After changing the first two italicised numbers, put the JSON into Postman and POST it to /api/cardholders.
+After changing the first two italicised numbers, the `334` and the `342`, put the JSON into Postman and POST it to /api/cardholders.
 It should return you the href of a new cardholder, as it did in 11.1.

 The `zzz` is in there to stop the REST API trying to add a competency to your new cardholder, which would fail because you have not created a competency yet.
 There is nothing special about three